 Let me know in the comments:

-- If you have any questions about a weekend in berlin travel guide.
+- If you have any questions about this weekend in a berlin travel guide

 - Exploring Adelaide the best way is a must-read